Terradue/doc-developer-sandbox/source/developer/general_notes.rst

   mvn clean install -D hands.on=1 -P bash

-* For example, for the Hands-On 1, to select python type:
+* For the same Hands-On, to select python type:

 .. code-block:: console